PalakRajput/java-concepts/src/main/com/concept/designpatterns/behavioral/Theory.md

 This pattern helps us reduce chaotic dependencies between objects.
 This pattern restricts direct communication between the objects and forces them to communicate via a mediator object.
+This is different from facade in the way that facade doesn't add any new functionality.
+Mediator centralizes communication between components of the system.
+The components only know about the mediator object and don’t communicate directly.

+Might be useful when we have circular dependency or tight coupling b/w objects.

 > The synonym for mediator is the controller part of MVC.